 Testing for a disease in someone who doesn't have symptoms is called screening.
 Most of the time, STI screening is not a routine part of health care, but there are exceptions:

 - Everyone.
-The one STI screening test suggested for everyone ages 13 to 64 is a blood or saliva test for human immunodeficiency virus (HIV), the virus that causes AIDS.
-Most health care settings in the United States offer a rapid HIV test with same-day results.
+The one STI screening test suggested for everyone ages 15 to 65 is a blood or saliva test for human immunodeficiency virus (HIV), the virus that causes AIDS.
+Younger teens at high risk should also be screened.

 - Pregnant women.
 Screening for HIV, hepatitis B, chlamydia and syphilis generally takes place at the first prenatal visit for all pregnant women.
 Gonorrhea and hepatitis C screening tests are recommended at least once during pregnancy for women at high risk of these infections.